hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Reuse Messages

 While the _receiver_ is expected to respond with an initiating message from a `handshake_protocols` or `request~attach` item using an offered service, the receiver may be able to respond by reusing an existing connection.
 Specifically, if a connection they have was created from an out-of-band `invitation` from the same public DID of a new `invitation` message, the connection **MAY** be reused.
 The receiver may choose to not reuse the existing connection for privacy purposes and repeat a handshake protocol to receive a redundant connection.

+If the receiver desires to reuse the existing connection and a `request~attach` message is present, the receiver should respond to the attached message using the existing connection.

-If the receiver desires to reuse the existing connection, they **SHOULD** attempt to do so with the `reuse` and `reuse-accepted` messages.
+If the receiver desires to reuse the existing connection and no request~attach message is present, the receiver **SHOULD** attempt to do so with the `reuse` and `reuse-accepted` messages.
+This will notify the _inviter_ that the existing connection should be used, along with the context that can be used for follow-on interactions.

 While the `invitation` message is passed unencrypted and out of band, both the `handshake-reuse` and `handshake-reuse-accepted` messages MUST be encrypted and transmitted as normal DIDComm messages.